gee-community/eetasks/README.md

 ## Known Issues

 - The tasks tables do not refresh automatically.
 However, you can use the refresh button (🔄) to update the table on demand.
-- The intended use for the `EE Tasks: run GEE script` is limited and currently experimental (recommended for experienced users only).
+- The  `EE Tasks: run GEE script` is limited and currently experimental.
 [Learn more about it here](https://github.com/gee-community/eetasks/blob/main/docs/runGEEscripts.md).